Singapore casino expansion delay inevitable: tourism head

 Mr Tan said in his Monday interview that efforts were being made to ensure when tourism came back to Singapore, there would be a special appeal to smaller tour groups and high-value customers.

-The official added that so far job losses in the Singapore tourism sector had been modest and measured in the “thousands”.
+The official added that so far job losses in the Singapore tourism sector had been “modest” and measured in the “low thousands”.

 Jul 27, 2020